mattrent/CTF-Platform/challenge_building_info.md

 Notice the difference in the second `hostfwd` option in the `-netdev` line.

 This will expose the 8080 port of the challenge on `http://localhost`, and in the `web-links` challenge this will enable the `http://web1.localhost` and `http://web2.localhost` endpoints to be reached correctly.

 ---
 ## Challenge Hardening

 To adhere to the principle of **defense in depth**, challenges should be hardened to minimize potential vulnerabilities.
 While the platform already isolates challenges from the host system, additional hardening should be applied to the container configuration itself.

+The hardening should be configured based on the features and requirements of the challenge.

 ### Key Hardening Strategies